psu13/mutable-hakyll/posts/i-apologize-to-sony.md

 <img src="../images/DSC03158-small.jpg" width=450></a>

-After the second or third trip I started to off most of my Olympus/OMD stuff and forget about it forever.
+After the second or third trip I started to sell off most of my Olympus/OMD stuff and forget about it forever.

 But, I _am_ an incurable camera dork.
 So I also went out and decoded enough of the rest of